-On 14 November 2023, the Board of Managing Directors resolved to issue additional bonds in a total amount of up to EUR 3 billion under the Company's existing EUR 10,000,000,000 Debt Issuance Programme.
-On the same date, the Supervisory Board and the Shareholder of the Company have approved said board resolution by way of execution of written resolutions.
+On 10 October 2024, the Board of Managing Directors resolved to establish an Australian note issuance programme for the issuance, offer and sale of notes (the "A\$ Note Issuance Programme").
+Furthermore, the Board of Managing Directors resolved to issue additional bonds in a total amount of up to EUR 2.5 billion equivalent under the Company's A\$ Note Issuance Programme.
+The Supervisory Board and the Shareholder of the Company have approved said resolutions on the same date by way of execution of written resolutions.

-On 23 November 2023, the Company issued two green bonds for a total volume of EUR 1.5 billion.
-The two bonds have a principal amount of EUR 650 million and EUR 850 million and a term of 6.5 years and 10.5 years, respectively, combined with coupons of 3.85% and 4.3%.
+On 30 October 2024, the Company issued two green bonds for a total volume of AUD 1 billion.
+The two bonds have a term of 5 years and 10 years, a principal amount of AUD 350 million and AUD 650 million and a coupon of 5.302% and 6.048%, respectively.